rd--/hsc3-util/md/sensel-ll.md

 The `-s` option allows for control data to be distributed across multiple processes (and hence processors).

-The argument determines the number of sequential UDP ports, starting from the port indicated by `-p`, that control messages should be distributed across.
+The argument determines the number of sequential Tcp/Udp ports, starting from the port indicated by `-p`, that control messages should be distributed across.